mathworks/docmaker/tbx/docerdoc/about.md

 The [release notes](changelog.md) detail new features, bug fixes, and compatibility considerations for each version.

 Doc_er replaces a previous MathWorks internal documentation tool, *DocTools*, by [Ben Tordoff](https://www.mathworks.com/matlabcentral/profile/authors/1297191).
-Doc_er seeks to improve on DocTools by supporting authoring in Markdown and leveraging the Markdown ecosystem.
+Doc_er seeks to improve on DocTools by supporting authoring in Markdown.

 Doc_er was developed to build documentation for [GUI Layout Toolbox](http://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox), [Package Jockey](https://insidelabs-git.mathworks.com/dsampson/pj), and [Doc_er](https://insidelabs-git.mathworks.com/dsampson/docer) itself!
 The features of Doc_er reflect the needs of these projects.